ogowoo/Shizuku/README.md

 # Shizuku

+## Fok from the original https://shizuku.rikka.app, Just changed the package name to bypass the blacklist of Xiaomi HyperOS 2 for Xiaomi 14 Ultra

 ## Background

 When developing apps that requires root, the most common method is to run some commands in the su shell.
 For example, there is an app that uses the `pm enable/disable` command to enable/disable components.